Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Application to biological examples

-The method described in Sec.~\ref{sec:mdist} (with $A_i$ as in \eqref{eq:kthm}) allows us to obtain tight lower bounds $\hat{l}^r$ with computable errors on the marginal distributions.
-The corresponding bounds for the distributions of protein $P_1$ and $P_2$ are shown in Fig.~\ref{fig:toggle_marginals}(a) and demonstrate the convergence of our approximations.
-To verify our implementation we compare with histograms obtained by running the Gillespie Algorithm and using \eqref{eq:timeaverages}.
-In Fig.~\ref{fig:toggle_marginals}(b) we show the corresponding approximation error in terms of the total variation distance between the lower bounds $\hat{l}^r$ and the corresponding marginal.
-We also show the computable error bound (yellow) on the approximation $\hat{u}^r$ of the marginals
+We have also used our method to obtain approximations on the marginal distributions of the number of proteins $P_1$ ($x_1$) and $P_2$ ($x_2$) (Sec.~\ref{sec:mdist}).
+The results in Fig.~\ref{fig:toggle_marginals}(a) show that the bounds get tighter for truncations of increasing $r$ (although, as discussed in Remark~\ref{remark:bad_upper_bound}, the upper bound~\eqref{eq:marbadbounds} remains loose).
+Note, however, that the approximation $\hat{u}^r$ in Fig.~\ref{fig:toggle_marginals}(b) rapidly approaches the Gillespie numerical simulations.
+Fig.~\ref{fig:toggle_marginals}(c) shows that the errors of both $\hat{l}^r$ and $\hat{u^r}$ can be made arbitrarily small by increasing the truncation size (Corollaries~\ref{compstatccm}--\ref{cor:upper_approximation}).

-Lastly, we apply the method to gain insights over whole parameter ranges.
-In particular, increasing the dissociation constant $\theta$ of protein $P_2$ from zero to finite values allows to induce expression of protein $P_1$.
-To quantify this dependence we use the lower bounds on the marginal distributions shown in Fig.~\ref{fig:toggle_bifurcation}.
-For intermediate levels of $\theta$, we observe that induction of $P_1$ does not occur gradually but is represented by two coexisting populations corresponding to fully induced and repressed populations, i.e. one with high levels of $P_1$ but low levels of $P_2$ and another one with low levels of $P_1$ but high levels of $P_2$.
-We find that the modes of the marginal distributions are in good correspondence with the stable solutions of the deterministic steady-state rate equations.
+Finally, we apply the method to chart the change of the stationary solution as a function of a parameter.
+In particular, the dissociation constant of protein $P_2$ ($\theta$) can be thought of as a bifurcation parameter: increasing $\theta$ allows for higher expression of protein $P_1$.
+Fig.~\ref{fig:toggle_bifurcation} presents the lower bounds $\hat{l}$ on the marginals of both proteins.
+At small values of $\theta$, we observe a single population with high numbers of $P_2$ repressing $P_1$.
+At large values of $\theta$, the opposite happens: the population we observe has high numbers of $P_1$ repressing $P_2$.
+For intermediate $\theta$, we observe coexistence of both populations.
+Indeed, we find that the modes of the marginal distributions are in good correspondence with the stable solutions of the deterministic steady-state rate equations.